Coleslaw: Europe

 Traditional German Krautsalat (cabbage salad) consists of finely shredded cabbage marinated with oil and vinegar.
-Sometimes onions or apples are added.
+Sometimes onions or apples are added, often it is seasoned with caraway.

 Coleslaw with cooked ham and sliced pepper (julienne cut) in Italy is called insalata capricciosa (capricious salad).

 In Poland, cabbage-based salads resembling coleslaw are commonly served as a side dish with the second course at dinner, next to meat and potatoes.
 There is no fixed recipe, but typical ingredients include shredded white cabbage (red and Chinese cabbage are also common), finely chopped onions, shredded carrots, and parsley or dill leaves, with many possible additions.
 These are seasoned with salt, black pepper and a pinch of sugar and tossed with a dash of oil (typically sunflower or rapeseed) and vinegar, while mayonnaise-based dressings are uncommon.
 An alternative, usually served with fried fish, is made with sauerkraut, squeezed to eliminate excess salty brine and similarly tossed with carrots, onions, black pepper, sugar and oil.
 Any simple salad of that kind, i.e. one made with shredded raw vegetables, is known as a surówka (surowy 'raw').
 If cabbage is the base ingredient, it is called a surówka z (kiszonej) kapusty, or a "(soured) cabbage salad".
 The English name "coleslaw" is mainly associated with the mayonnaise-dressed cabbage.
-It is often written as "colesław" or "kolesław" (/pl/), because of the similarity to many surnames ending with "-sław".
+It is often written as "colesław" or "kolesław" (/pl/) (the latter by analogy with Bolesław).